hicommonwealth/commonwealth/knowledge_base/Environment-Variables.md

 ## ROLLBAR_ENV

-Default value: `production`
+Default value: n/a

 Description: Separates Rollbar reports by environment such that we can easily filter on the Rollbar dashboard.
+In staging Heroku apps it is set to the name of the app.
+Locally it should be set to some custom value like your name in lowercase (NEVER `production`).

 Type: Config